Jithmi004/Jithmi004/README.md

 ### Hi there I'm Jithmi Ranasinghe👋

 ### About me
-🏫I'm a third year undergraduate at Department of Computer Science and Engineering, University of Moratuwa
+🏫I'm a final year undergraduate at the Department of Computer Science and Engineering, University of Moratuwa
 📫 You can reach me via :

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](http://www.linkedin.com/in/jithmi-ranasinghe004/)